kubernetes/website/docs/admin/multiple-schedulers.md

 ### 4. Specify schedulers for pods

 Now that our second scheduler is running, let's create some pods, and direct them to be scheduled by either the default scheduler or the one we just deployed.
-In order to schedule a given pod using a specific scheduler, we specify the name of the scheduler as an annotation in that pod spec.
+In order to schedule a given pod using a specific scheduler, we specify the name of the scheduler in that pod spec.
 Let's look at three examples.

-1. Pod spec without any scheduler annotation
+1. Pod spec without any scheduler name

   {% include code.html language="yaml" file="multiple-schedulers/pod1.yaml" ghlink="/docs/admin/multiple-schedulers/pod1.yaml" %}

-  When no scheduler annotation is supplied, the pod is automatically scheduled using the default-scheduler.
+  When no scheduler name is supplied, the pod is automatically scheduled using the default-scheduler.

   Save this file as `pod1.yaml` and submit it to the Kubernetes cluster.